its-a-lisa/seventeensierra-hub/src/pages/index.md

   - type: section_cta
     title: That's cool & all ... but this looks a little... much
     section_id: cta
-    subtitle: This is an optional description for the call to action block.
+    subtitle: You're totally right!
+This is meant to be my professional brand
     actions:
       - type: action
         label: Get Started